 Henry didn't like what he was seeing.

-Not one John Brown bit.
+Not one damn bit.

 The black bunkhouses sat like tombstones on the opposite sides of a long gravel road.
 They were little more than wooden shacks that had been bleached corpse-gray by the sun.
 Deteriorating steps led up to uneven porches.
 Not a stroke of paint decorated these dwellings.
 The flat rooftops were made of large sheets of tin.
 Some weren't even fully attached, the corners curled up and flapping with every breeze.
 Large slabs of rock had been placed on several of the roofs, but even those extra weights didn't look like they would do much good.